 I mixed some ground almond in the crust on top of almond flour to give the crust more flavour and texture.
 Ground almond is processed in a food processor until they are crumbly but not quite floury, it still has crunchy texture and has more flavour and fragrant of almond than almond flour.
 Think about it this way, almond flour is the base to make firm crust and ground almond is to add extra crisp, texture and flavour.

 To make ground almond, simply process some almonds in your food processor until they are very fine but not floury.
 You might need to scrape down the side of your food processor a couple of times.
 Be careful not to over process almonds as they will turn into almond butter if processed long enough.
 Keep an eye on for the whole time while they are being processed, it should only take about 2-3 mins!

 I used a little amount of coconut oil to make the crust.
 Coconut oil works very well in this recipe and nowadays it’s becoming more and more common and easier to find in supermarkets or online.
 I chose coconut oil to use in this recipe because it’s less processed than vegan butter but you can also use melted vegan butter too if you prefer!

 The process of making the filling and the crust is super easy, all you need to do is blend all the ingredients in a food processor, blender or mix in a bowl.
 That’s it!
 Here is a little more tips for you to make this recipe easier and better.

 Poke little holes before baking the crust

-You need to pre-bake the crust for 10 mins, and at this step the crust can puff up while being baked in the oven and this is something we want to avoid.
+You need to pre-bake the crust for 10 mins, and at this step, the crust can puff up while being baked in the oven and this is something we want to avoid.
 To prevent the crust from puffing up and make it nice and firm, poke little holes with a fork, then bake them in the oven.
-These holes release air trapped in the crust and prevents from puffing up.
+These holes release air trapped in the crust and prevents puffing up.

 Blend cashew nuts first then add other ingredients